TX to Ae

 V0 + Vx = Ix [ R0 + Rx + j( X0 + Xx ) ] = V1 + V2

-The only matter we have yet to establish is the relationship between V1 and V2, but to simplify the analysis, we will start by making the obvious choice of a voltage splitting network which produces V1 in phase with V2.
+The only matter we have yet to establish is the relationship between V1 and V2, but to simplify the analysis, we will start by making the obvious choice of a voltage splitting network that produces V1 in phase with V2.
 Assuming that we also know the relative magnitudes of V1 and V2, we can then draw voltage phasor diagrams for the system, as below:

 The main phasor diagram (left), which represents the relationship V0+Vx=V1+V2, is constructed as follows: A line representing V0 is constructed by plotting a point, moving right by a distance IxR0 and upwards by a distance IxX0 (or downwards if X0 is negative), then plotting another point.
 A similar procedure is used to construct a line representing Vx.
 The end of V0 is placed against the beginning of Vx, and the vector sum V0+Vx is obtained by drawing a line from the beginning of V0 to the end of Vx.
 Now, since we have chosen V1 and V2 to be in phase, we know that the associated voltage phasors must lie in a straight line relative to each other, and we know that the phasor representing their sum is equal in magnitude and phase to V0+Vx.
 We therefore divide the line representing V0+Vx according to the relative magnitudes of V1 and V2 to establish the relationship between the four principal voltages.
 The constructions on the right of the diagram above merely serve to illustrate the point that the detector voltage Vdet is obtained by drawing a line from the junction of V0 and Vx to the junction of V1 and V2.

-What is remarkable about the vector addition process which takes place, and which should be obvious by studying the phasor diagram, is that the bridge will not balance (i.e., Vdet will never reach zero) unless V0 and V1 (and also, by association, VX and V2) are equal in both phase and magnitude.
+What is remarkable about the vector addition process that takes place, and that should be obvious by studying the phasor diagram, is that the bridge will not balance (i.e., Vdet will never reach zero) unless V0 and V1 (and also, by association, VX and V2) are equal in both phase and magnitude.
 This means that, despite the fact that there are two variable elements in the current-sampling arm of the bridge (R0 and X0), there is still only one way in which the bridge can be balanced once the relationship between V1 and V2 has been established.
 The balance condition for the bridge is:

 Zx = Z0 V2 / V1

 Which is the same as for Christie's bridge, but with impedances substituted for the original resistances and all of the variables being converted into phasors.
-If V2 is in phase with V1, then the ratio V2/V1 is simply a real number |V2|/|V1| which scales Z0 to make it equal to Zx (see theorem 1-21.8).
+If V2 is in phase with V1, then the ratio V2/V1 is simply a real number |V2|/|V1| that scales Z0 to make it equal to Zx [AC Theory, 24.8].
 If for some reason, we decide that V2 should not be in phase with V1, then we can analyse the chosen voltage splitting network to derive a complex-number expression for V2/V1, which can be substituted into the balance equation given above to maintain its validity.

 What all of this means, of course, is that to balance the bridge, we must adjust R0 and X0 independently; and the series-equivalent impedance for Zx is given by: